When is a good time to refinance my existing mortgage?

 What different loan programs are available to me and how do I choose?

 Most people finance their properties but aren’t properly counselled about the many borrowing options available to them.
 What’s most important to you?
 Is it a low monthly payment or a shorter term loan?
 How long do you plan on keeping this home?
 Does your credit score limit your borrowing options or are lenders clamoring to welcome you on board?
-An excellent mortgage broker will ask you these questions and more as they tailor a program to best suit your needs.
+An excellent mortgage banker will ask you these questions and more as they tailor a program to suit your needs.
 Check out the articles below for some information that will help you prepare for a productive conversation with your prospective lender.